A-Foliations of codimension two on compact simply-connected manifolds: Main results

 Our article is organized as follows.
-In Section~\ref{S: Preliminaries}, we give an overview of the theory of Lie group actions and singular Riemannian foliations.
-In Section~\ref{S: A-foliations} we define the weights of an $A$-foliation and prove Theorem~\ref{T: weights classify the foliation}.
-Finally in Section~\ref{S: smooth structure of leaves} we study the diffeomorphism type of the leaves of an $A$-foliation of codimension $2$ on a simply-connected manifold, and finish the proof of Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol}.\ has determinant $\pm 1$.
+In Section~\ref{S: Preliminaries} we give an overview of the theory of Lie group actions and singular Riemannian foliations, such as the infinitesimal foliation and the holonomy.
+In Section~\ref{S: A-foliations} we study the homeomorphism type of the leaves of a general $A$-foliation on a compact simply-connected manifold.
+In Section~\ref{S: A-foliations of codimension 2} we define the weights of an $A$-foliation and prove Theorem~\ref{T: weights classify the foliation}.
+We finish the proof of Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol} in Section~\ref{S: smooth structure of leaves}, where we study the diffeomorphism type of the leaves of a singular $A$-foliation of codimension two on a simply-connected manifold.
+We end this manuscript with the presentation of the topological sufficient conditions for the existence of cross-sections in Section~\ref{S: obstruction to cross-sections}.\ has determinant $\pm 1$.
 By \cite{Oh1983} any effective smooth $\T^n$-action on a simply-connected $(n+2)$-manifold has legal weights.
 Conversely, given a disk $N^\ast$ equipped with legally weighted orbit data, there is a closed, simply-connected smooth $(n+2)$-manifold $N$ with an effective action of a torus $\T^n$ such that $N^\ast$ is the orbit space of $N$ (see \cite[Section~4]{Oh1983}).
 We state this fact for future reference.

-\begin{thm}[Remark~4.7 in \cite{Oh1983}] For $n\geqslant 2$ and a family of legal weights $(a_{i1},\ldots,a_{im})\in \Z^n$ with $m\geqslant n$ there exists a closed, simply-connected $(n+2)$-manifold admitting a cohomogeneity two $\T^n$-action that realizes the family $(a_{i1},\ldots,a_{im})$ as weights. \end{thm}
+\begin{thm}[Remark~4.7 in \cite{Oh1983}] For $n\geqslant 2$ and a family of legal weights $\{\bar{v}_{1},\ldots,\bar{v}_{m}\}\subset \Z^n$ with $m\geqslant n$ there exists a closed, simply-connected $(n+2)$-manifold admitting a cohomogeneity two $\T^n$-action that realizes the family $(a_{i1},\ldots,a_{im})$ as weights. \end{thm}

-Let $M$ and $N$ be two closed, simply-connected smooth $(n+2)$-manifolds with effective $\T^n$ actions.
+Let $M$ and $N$ be two closed, simply-connected smooth $(n+2)$-manifolds with effective $\T^n$ actions, with $n\geqslant 2$.
+Observe that both $M^\ast$ and $N^\ast$ are closed $2$-disk, and thus have a unique smooth structure.
+A diffemorphism $f^\ast\colon M^\ast\to N^\ast$ is called \emph{weight preserving} if the isotropy subgroup of the orbit in $N$ corresponding to $f^\ast(x^\ast)$ equals the isotropy subgroup of the orbit in $M$ corresponding to $x^\ast$.
 We say that the orbit spaces $M^*$ and $N^*$ are \emph{isomorphic} if there exists a weight-preserving diffeomorphism between them.
 From the work of Oh given a weight-preserving diffeomorphism $f^* \colon M^* \to N^\ast$, then there exists an equivariant diffeomorphism $f:M\to N$ which covers $f^*$.
 More generally, one has the following equivariant classification theorem.

 \begin{thm}[Theorem~2.4~\cite{Kim1974}, and Theorem~1.6~\cite{Oh1983}] Two closed, sim\-ply-con\-nected smooth $(n+2)$-manifolds with an effective $T^n$-action are equivariantly diffeomorphic if and only if their orbit spaces are isomorphic. \end{thm}